kanikakasharma/learning-library/developer-library/converged-db-for-developers/xml/xml.md

     ![](./images/tool-xml-insert.png" ")

-3. The xml will be inserted and in the dropdown, you will see the newly added ID
+3. The xml will be inserted and in the dropdown, you will see the newly added ID.

     ![](./images/tool-xml-insert-success.png" ")

 ## **STEP 7**: Update XML data

-1.	**Fetch** the xml with **ID 2** to update it
+1.	**Fetch** the xml with **ID 2** to update it.

-2. In the **text box** next to **Delete** button specify the tag element you need to update and in the corresponding text box specify the value to which the tag item needs to be updated
+2. In the **text box** next to **Delete** button specify the tag element you need to update and in the corresponding text box specify the value to which the tag item needs to be updated.

-    example, update the pincode value by providing `/order/address/pincode` as first parameter and 0000000  as the value
+    example, update the pincode value by providing `/order/address/pincode` as first parameter and 0000000  as the value.

     ![](./images/tool-xml-fetch-id2-and-update.png" ")